huridocs/uwazi-documentation/admin-docs/working-with-entities-in-your-collection.md

 Step 2: Otherwise, follow the rest of the csv import guidelines as outlined [here](https://uwazi.readthedocs.io/en/latest/admin-docs/working-with-entities-in-your-collection.html#import-your-documents-through-csv-import-data-migration).

-## How to Edit Properties on Multiple Entities
+## How to edit properties on multiple entities

 Step 1: Click on all the documents that you want to edit.